 Book Title: Business Process Change: A Business Process Management Guide for Managers and Process Professionals

 “Business Process Change: A Business Process Management Guide for Managers and Process Professionals, Fourth Edition, provides a balanced view of the field of business process change.
 Bestselling author and renowned expert in the field Paul Harmon offers concepts, methods, cases for all aspects, and phases of successful business process improvement.
-Students and professionals alike will benefit from the comprehensive coverage and customizable, integrated approach to broad business process management that focuses on improving efficiency and productivity.”GO TO BOOK
+Students and professionals alike will benefit from the comprehensive coverage and customizable, integrated approach to general business process management that focuses on improving efficiency and productivity.”GO TO BOOK

 Book Title: High Performance Through Business Process Management: Strategy Execution in a Digital World